-As well as the upgrades to 5 star hotels in all locations, additional highlights include 2 nights in the wonderful Dromoland Castle, attending the Bunratty Castle Banquet, afternoon tea in Dublin’s Deluxe Merrion Hotel, a Falconry session in Dromoland Castle plus so much more….
+As well as the upgrades to 5-star hotels in all locations, additional highlights of the platinum tour while in Ireland will be 2 nights in the wonderful Dromoland Castle, attending the Bunratty Castle Banquet, afternoon tea in Dublin, Deluxe Merrion Hotel, a Falconry session in Dromoland Castle plus so much more.

 Included in your tour price;

 Day 1 – Dublin Airport to Kilkenny

 You will be met at Dublin Airport and taken to the Hertz Car Rental Desk.
 After collecting your rental car it is time to start your Castle’s and Manor Tour of Ireland.
 Considering your long overnight flight, your first drive is a short one, bringing you southeast of Dublin to Kilkenny.

 Your first stop is the National Stud and Japanese Gardens where a Horse Museum tracing the history of the horse in Ireland.
 The Japanese Gardens are situated in the grounds of the Stud Farm and were created between 1906 and 1910.
 They are designed to symbolize the 'Life of Man' from the cradle to the grave.
 On to Kilkenny - Long renowned as Ireland’s Medieval Capital, the city’s origins date back more than 1,500 years.
 Kilkenny Castle is a 12th-century castle remodeled in Victorian times and it is set in extensive parklands.
 Also in Kilkenny is Saint Canice's Cathedral, built on the site of an earlier church, the major work was carried out in the 13th-century.
 As part of your tour, tickets for the ‘Smithwick’s Experience’ are included.
 This Irish Ale was first produced in Kilkenny by monks in 1231 and this atmospheric tour culminates with a pint of this now world-renowned Ale.